sparkflows/sparkflows-docs/docs/user-guide/user-guide/datasets/index.rst

 Datasets
 ====

 Fire Insights allows you to define your datasets.
 These datasets are then used in workflows as data sources.
-Dataset sources can be local file systems when running in local mode, or HDFS & HIVE when running on a Spark cluster.
+Dataset sources can be local file systems when running in local mode, HDFS & HIVE when running on a Spark cluster, or Snowflake among other external connections.

 **Schema**

   * Datasets have schema defined for them.
 This allows Fire Insights to read and create a DataFrame out of it.
-The DataFrame is then used for transforms, machine learning, etc.
+The DataFrame can be then undergo multiple transforms, machine learning models can be built on it, etc.

 **File Formats**